softwarecreations/mongo-hacker/README.md

 - Older mongo servers and Node.JS environments are supported (I don't care about this, but maybe you do)

 ## `mongosh` (lacking `.ugly();`) lacks usability
-`mongosh` results consume a ridiculous amount of space and that makes it tedious to look through data.
+`mongosh` results consume a ridiculous amount of screen space and that makes it tedious to look through data.
 Only 7 documents consume an entire screen.

 ![image](https://user-images.githubusercontent.com/28704571/172178512-0497771f-ae56-409c-8bbc-5be85e1972b8.png)

 To install it, run